certinia/df12-deployment-tools/README.md

     * If you already have a build script for your project, you can simply include the various xml files to add functionality to your build.
     * Note the four include file statements, these include the four basic ant targets covered in the session

-To call the sample [build.xml](https://github.com/financialforcedev/df12-deployment-tools/blob/master/DF12APP/build.xml) provided, change to the DF12APP directory and run the following command.
+To call the sample [build.xml](https://github.com/financialforcedev/df12-deployment-tools/blob/master/build.xml) provided, run the following command.

     ant RunEverything -Dsf.username=yourusername -Dsf.password=yourpasswordyourtoken

-Or update the [build.properties](https://github.com/financialforcedev/df12-deployment-tools/blob/master/DF12APP/build.properties) file with your user name, password and token and just run...
+Or update the [build.properties](https://github.com/financialforcedev/df12-deployment-tools/blob/master/build.properties) file with your user name, password and token and just run...

     ant RunEverything